Abhishek-1624/Lottery-Smart-Contract/ReadMe.txt

 5.The contract will transfer entire balance to the winner's address and the lottery will registered and be ready for the next round

+  TEST CODE:-

+  TO Test the code run the above smart contract on VS CODE or the REMIX IDE